Rhapsody in August: Death and memory of the atomic bomb

-In The Warrior's Camera, Stephen Prince identifies Rhapsody in August within Kurosawa's late filmography as a form of "psychobiography".
+In The Warrior's Camera, Prince identifies Rhapsody in August within Kurosawa's late filmography as a form of "psychobiography".
 On this theme, Conrad notes Kurosawa's casting of a woman as a central character for the first time since the 1940s, which he suggests may have been Kurosawa commemorating his late wife, who died in 1985.
 As a reference to Kurosawa's former work, Prince examines the director's use of the axial cut (a jump cut that pushes in to focus on the characters) in the silent conversation between Kane and her friend.
 He describes its use in Rhapsody as a form of quotation, a technique whose use is more iconographic than narrative.
-Kurosawa does not show any direct depiction of the bomb, but uses the depiction of the a massive eye overlaid on the mountains as a representation of Kane's recollection and Kurosawa cinema of memory.
+Kurosawa does not show any direct depiction of the bomb, but uses the depiction of a massive eye overlaid on the mountains as a representation of Kane's recollection and Kurosawa's cinema of memory.
 For Goodwin, the silent conversation between Kane and her friend is indicative of the bomb's unspeakable horror and an attempt to frame the past in a personal context without using conventional narrative or cinematic forms such as a flashback.
 He considers the silence itself to express reflection.
 This personal reflection of memory he likens to a monologue.
 Yoshimoto likewise comments on the lack of visualization and use of silence by witnesses to the atomic attack as a means of remembering the event and mourning the dead.

 In a 1991 Kinema Junpo feature upon the release of the film, Reiko Kitagawa wrote on the link between grandmother and grandchildren, seeing in the natural world an analogue to the memory of the atomic bomb itself.
-The children experience death through the songs they sing, the remains of a large tree (serving as a reminder of the brother who lived in the forest near a large tree struck by lightning), the waterfall, the twisted jungle gym, and the storm.
-To Ehrlich too, the film's natural scenes represent the connection between a micro and macrocosmic view of the bomb, giving the example of how the expressionistic image of the eye overlaid on the mushroom cloud is mirrored in the eye of a snake seen at the waterfall.
+The children experience death through the songs they sing, the remains of a pair of trees struck by lightning near which their grandmother's brother had lived, the waterfall, and the twisted jungle gym.
+To Ehrlich, too, the film's natural scenes represent the connection between a micro– and macrocosmic view of the bomb, giving the example of how the expressionistic image of the eye overlaid on the mushroom cloud is mirrored in the eye of a snake seen at the waterfall.
 Goodwin sees in the image of the 'eye' an abstraction of human consciousness and an awareness of a new age.
 Writing about the bomb's commemoration, Conrad comments on the film's depiction of smaller, local ceremonies as a form of private practice, rather than large public events to memorialize the bomb victims.